 Troy wakes up after a heavy night of drinking, “farrrrrrrk” he yells at no one in particular.
 His shaved head is throbbing and his lip is split.
 He is trying to remember what happened.
 Oh yeh, that’s right, he glassed some guy for ordering white wine.

 The only problem was, he wasn’t such a soft target, it was a fellow Northerner who had a harder head than him and Troy copped a taste of his own headbutt medicine.

-Troy power staunches across the car park and sizes up a couple of bouncers outside the Sovereign Arms.
-One has a formidable forehead and the other is a young Indian bloke who is about to learn a thing or two about Northern hospitality.
+Troy power staunches across the car park and sizes up a couple of bouncers outside the pub.
+One has a formidable forehead and the other is a young bloke who is about to learn a thing or two about Northern hospitality.

 “See these boardies mate, see that flag?
 I never take em off”.
-The Indian bouncer asks him for I.D.
-“What, this tatt isn’t I.D enough?”, Troy pulls his shirt up and points at the crudely tattooed southern cross tattoo on his chest.
+The bouncer tells him he’s going to have to put a shirt on, Troy drops his shoulder and points at the crudely tattooed southern cross tattoo on his chest, “that my shirt, mate”.
 Ah, the patriotic passport.

 It’s a good biff and by the end, the pair have bonded.
 Troy asks his new sparring buddy if he’d like to come back to his and watch home videos of him kicking a boxing bag.
 Ken oath he does.

 Documenting the Human Zoo is thirsty work, so if you enjoyed what you read how about buying Belle a beer, ay?